 Other Ways to Deal With Dampness

-Even the best dehumidifiers can’t make up for the problems that create damp air in your home.
-Here’s your moisture-control checklist, for potential sources inside and outside the house:
+Even the best dehumidifiers can’t make up for chronic problems that create damp air in your home.
+Here’s your moisture-control checklist to mitigate these potential sources inside and outside the house:

 Clean your dryer duct.
-A clean duct vents the warm exhaust air to the outside.
-And clearing the duct of lint maintains airflow, allowing your laundry to dry faster, and helps prevent dryer fires.
+A clean duct vents your dryer’s warm exhaust air to the outside.
+Clearing the duct of lint maintains airflow, allowing your laundry to dry faster, and helps prevent dryer fires.

 Check plumbing for leaks.
-Check plumbing that you can access (in your basement, under sinks, at the outside spigot) for leaks or condensation.
+Inspect plumbing that you can access (in your basement, under sinks, at the outside spigot) for leaks or condensation.

 Clear gutters.
-Direct rainwater away from your house by preventing any clogs in your gutters, and extend downspouts so that the water flows away from your foundation.
+Direct rainwater away from your house by preventing any clogs in your gutters, and extend downspouts so the water flows away from your home’s foundation.